 petty traders and hawkers selling a staggering variety of goods al fresco.
 The

-night market offers visitors an interesting place to walk through and perhaps
+visitors an interesting place to walk through and perhaps

 pick up some casual attire, local products, clothing as well as sample some

 local delicacies.
 A great place to

 just walk about and savour the aromas of local street delicacies.

 CENTRAL MARKET The Art Deco Central

 Market was built in 1928 and spent many years as the home of the city's

 largest fresh produce market.
 It at the junction of Jalan